olrea/openai-cpp/README.md

 examples/[whatever]
 ```

-In your project, if you want a verbose output like when running the examples, add the following compilation flag:
+In your project, if you want to hide verbose output like when running the examples, comment the line in `examples/CMakeLists.txt` file: `// add_definitions(-DOPENAI_VERBOSE_OUTPUT=1)`.
-`-DOPENAICPP_VERBOSE_OUTPUT=1`.

 For conveniency, you can put your api secret key in `build/token.txt`, to make the examples work.